thenexthub/Codira/utils/swift-xcodegen/README.md

                           Requires Xcode 16: Enables the use of "buildable folders", allowing folder references to be used for compatible targets.
-This allows new source files to be added to a target without needing to regenerate the project.
+This allows new source files to be added to a target without needing to regenerate the project. (default: --buildable-folders)

-                          Only supported for targets that have no per-file build settings.
-This unfortunately means some Clang targes such as 'lib/Basic' and 'stdlib' cannot currently use buildable folders. (default: --buildable-folders)

   --runtimes-build-dir <runtimes-build-dir>
                           Experimental: The path to a build directory for the new 'Runtimes/' stdlib CMake build.
-This creates a separate 'SwiftRuntimes' project, along with a 'Swift+Runtimes' workspace.
+This creates a separate 'CodiraRuntimes' project, along with a 'Codira+Runtimes' workspace.

                           Note: This requires passing '-DCMAKE_EXPORT_COMPILE_COMMANDS=YES' to
                           CMake.

 MISC:
   --project-root-dir <project-root-dir>
-                          The project root directory, which is the parent directory of the Swift repo.
+                          The project root directory, which is the parent directory of the Codira repo.
                           By default this is inferred from the build directory path.
   --output-dir <output-dir>
                           The output directory to write the Xcode project to.
 Defaults to the project